Can You Eat Coffee Beans? Did you looked at a coffee bean and thought of this question?

 I found out that coffee beans have the following health benefits:

 Coffee beans boost metabolism.
-Eating coffee beans can actually help the body burn fat faster.
+Eating coffee can actually help the body burn fat faster.
 If you’re not doing it already, then including roasted coffee seeds in your diet might help you lose weight faster.

 They increase energy levels.
 Coffee beans are a natural source of caffeine, and this means that they have the ability to increase your energy levels and reduce fatigue.